Short-Term Volunteer Opportunities and Orientations

 For additional opportunities with the City of Sacramento, contact Mary Lynn Perry, Volunteer Coordinator at 916-808-8317 or email@example.com

-Warming Center Supports the Homeless - The City of Sacramento will be opening a warming center anytime temperatures reach below 40 degrees.
+Weather Refuge Center Supports the Homeless - The City of Sacramento has opened a Weather Refuge Center for nights when temperatures reach below 40 degrees.
 This “Pilot” program continues through March 2017 on every evening when the temperatures fall below 40 degrees.
-Volunteers are needed to help provide staffing for the center throughout the night for two shifts (6 p.m. – 12 a.m. and 12 a.m. – 6 a.m.).
-The warming center will be at the Southside Park Pool House at Southside Park, 2107 6th Street, Sacramento, 95814.
-Security will be provided as well as snacks, drinks, and blankets for people who utilize the warming center.
+Volunteers are needed to help provide staffing for the center throughout the night for two shifts (5:45 p.m. – 12 a.m. and 12 a.m. – 6 a.m.).
+The weather refuge center is located at the Southside Park Pool House at Southside Park, 2107 6th Street, Sacramento, 95814.
+Security will be provided as well as snacks, drinks, and blankets for people who utilize the weather refuge center.
 Please sign-up if you are interested in volunteering for this effort and we will alert you when volunteers are needed (and you will be needed!)
 Volunteers must be at least 18.
 Thanks, in advance, for your interest!
 Please sign up here.

 Zoo Ambassadors needed! - The Sacramento Zoo Volunteer Program has launched a brand new, entry-level volunteer position called “Zoo Ambassador.”
 Zoo Ambassadors can fulfill a variety of different roles including Front Gate Greeter, grounds crew, Zoo events, and other projects as needed.
 Ages 15 and up, and volunteers are needed every day of the week.
 For more information and to submit your application, Visit the Sacramento Zoo Website.